LuRosa82/LuRosa82/README.md

 <h2 align="left">Hi 👋!
-My name is Luciana Rosa and I'm a QA end Programadora backEnd, from SP</h2>
+My name is Luciana Rosa and I'm a QA e Programadora backEnd, from SP</h2>

 ###